-Operational commitment appropriations will be consumed by Calls to be launched on IHI JU in 2022 and evaluation experts costs, under Horizon Europe program.
+Operational commitment appropriations will be consumed by calls to be launched on IHI JU in 2022 and evaluation experts costs, under Horizon Europe program.
 The payment appropriations will be consumed as intermediate and final payments for the FP7 and H2020 projects.
+With 2022 budget amendment 2, the unused administrative commitment appropriations from 2021 are carried over to operational commitment appropriations in 2022.